-Prepared by Bob Polomski, Extension Consumer Horticulturist and Al Pertuit, Extension Floriculture Specialist, Clemson University.
-(New 05/99.)
+Revised by Barbara H. Smith, HGIC Horticulture Extension Agent, Clemson University, 03/16.
+Originally prepared by Bob Polomski, Extension Consumer Horticulturist and Al Pertuit, Extension Floriculture Specialist, Clemson University.
+New 05/99.
+Images added 03/16

 When purchasing a potted Easter lily, select a high quality plant.
 Select a well-balanced plant that looks attractive from all angles.
 The rich green leaves should be dense and plentiful from the top down to soil level.
 Look for a lily with one or two open or partly opened flowers and three or more unopened buds.
 The puffy buds will open up within a few days, while the tighter ones will open over the next several days.